kiraware/PyBMKG/docs/how-to-guides.md

 ```

 And done!
 You can contribute directly by getting your hands wet.

+!!! tip
     If you have installed [poethepoet](https://poethepoet.natn.io/index.html)
-globally, then you can use the command below only with `poe lint`,
+    globally, then you can use the command below only with
-`poe format`, etc instead of `poetry run poe lint`,
+    `poe lint`, `poe format`, etc instead of `poetry run poe lint`,
     `poetry run poe format`, etc.

 ### Linting